redmineBOOST/documentation/introduction.md

 ...
 ```

-On macOS you have to point directly to the executable inside the application bundle.
+If on macOS you want to use an editor that is distributed as an application bundle you have to point directly to the executable inside the bundle.
+Just pointing to the bundle will not work.
 For Visual Studio Code the bundle is called Visual Studio Code.app but you have to set the file path to `/Applications/Visual Studio Code.app/Contents/MacOS/Electron`.

 > It is important that the text editor is closed completely after the user has entered and saved its input, because **redmineBOOST** waits until the text editor process is finished to continue execution.